UBC-CIC/document-chat/docs/deploymentGuide.md

 ### Step 1: Build AWS Amplify App

 Log in to AWS console, and navigate to **AWS Amplify**.
 You can do so by typing `Amplify` in the search bar at the top.

 ![AWS Amplify Console](./images/amplify_search.png)

 From `All apps`, click `LifeCycleAnalysisChat-...` to go to the app settings.
-Note down the app-id.\
+Note down the `App ID`.

 ![image](./images/amplify_app_id.png)

 You may run the following command to build the app.
 Please replace `<app-id>` with the app ID found in amplify and `<profile-name>` with the appropriate AWS profile used earlier.